RajathGopinathMenon/CI2025_lab1/README.md

 # CI2025_lab1

-Knapsack Solver
+**Knapsack Solver**

 This solver uses a Hill Climbing method, which is a simple search strategy that tries to find the best solution by making small, locally optimal improvements.

-The Process
+**The Process**

-Start Feasible: The algorithm first creates an empty solution and uses a Repair Tool (make_valid) to fill it with items until it becomes a legal starting point (no knapsack is overloaded, and no item is in two places).
+The algorithm first creates an empty solution and uses a Repair Tool (make_valid) to fill it with items until it becomes a legal starting point (no knapsack is overloaded, and no item is in two places).

 Tweak and Test: In each step, the solver takes the current best solution and creates a neighbor using the Tweak Tool (tweak).
 This tool works by randomly trying to add one unassigned item to an available knapsack.